juliema/label_reconciliations/README.md

 - We require python 3.5 or later
 - `git clone https://github.com/juliema/label_reconciliations`
 - `cd label_reconciliations`
-- It is recommended that you use a Python virtual environment for this project.
 - Optional: `virtualenv venv -p python3`
 - Optional: `source venv/bin/activate`
 - `pip install -r requirements.txt`